dogweather/forkful/content/en/fish-shell/html-and-the-web/parsing-html.md

   \ a common task when dealing with web data.
 Programmers do this to automate the\u2026"
 lastmod: '2024-03-13T22:45:00.472313-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML is about extracting data or information from HTML content,\
-  \ a common task when dealing with web data.
-Programmers do this to automate the\u2026"
+summary: Parsing HTML is about extracting data or information from HTML content, a common task when dealing with web data.
 title: Parsing HTML
 weight: 43
 ---